 Here in Colorado Ski Country, we proudly promote the seven points of the skier and snowboarder Responsibility Code.
-The Code is a list of seven key tenets that outline key steps to enjoying a safe day on the slopes.
-In fact, the Code is incorporated into Colorado’s Ski Safety Act.
-It’s up to you – and your friends and loved ones – to know and follow the code!
+The Code is a list of seven key tenets established in 1966 by the National Ski Areas Association and promoted by ski areas nationwide.
+The tenets outline key steps to enjoying a safer day on the slopes.
+In fact, the Code is incorporated into Colorados Ski Safety Act.
+Its up to you and your friends and loved ones to Know the Code!

 Seven Points to Your Responsibility Code

-In addition to the skier and snowboarder Responsibility Code, the Colorado Ski Safety Act establishes responsibilities for skiers, responsibilities for ski areas, and it spells out risks inherent to the sport of skiing and snowboarding.
+In addition to the skier and snowboarder Responsibility Code, the Colorado Ski Safety Act establishes even more responsibilities for skiers and spells out risks inherent to the sport of skiing and snowboarding.
+Click here to read the responsibilities for skiers and snowboarders.